Skip to main content

 VA Service Connection for PTSD

 Veterans who experienced a distressing or traumatic event during service and have PTSD symptoms as a result may qualify for U.S. Department of Veterans Affairs (VA) disability compensation.
-To qualify for VA benefits for PTSD, veterans must have evidence of the following three things:
+To qualify for VA benefits for PTSD, veterans must have evidence of all three of the following things:

-VA refers to these PTSD-causing events as “stressors.”
-Stressors are categorized as combat-related or non-combat related by VA.
-Some examples include exposure to death or injury, the threat of great peril, or assault.
+2. An in-service event, injury, or illness that led to PTSD (VA refers to PTSD-causing events as “stressors.”
+Some examples include exposure to death or injury, the threat of great peril, or assault)

 PTSD Stressors for VA Disability Benefits Explained